 First Divorce, Then Debt

-“I had originally moved to a place where I thought I could afford the rent but after a year I realize I couldn’t, it was putting me in a hole.
+“I had originally moved to a place where I thought I could afford the rent, but after a year I realized I couldn’t.
+It was putting me in a hole.
 My rent was over $1,000.”

 That was a lot of money where Rebecca lived, in a rural area outside Trenton, New Jersey.
 She also had a long commute from her new place, which added to her bills.

 “Because of the type of car I have and how far I live from work now, I bought an SUV and that’s been killing me.
 I drive 52 miles back and forth to work.”